Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 Yeah, you're close enough to a millennial.

-Well, this is a um I can sum up the problem in one word, and it explains literally everything from um the occupy Wall Street movement to why um somebody's approval ratings can be as low as our presidents are, and people will still continue to vote toward the liberal side of things.
+Well, this is a, I can sum up the problem in one word, and it explains literally everything from the Occupy Wall Street movement to why somebody's approval ratings can be as low as our presidents are and people will still continue to vote toward the liberal side of things.

 It's a worldview that has been deeply and systematically ingrained into my generation since the day of Saturday morning cartoons, and it's called victimology.

-They will vote for liberals, even when they feel the the terrible place that that puts them in.
+They will vote for liberals even when they feel the terrible place that that puts them in.

-They will consistently, even when it comes to little stuff, they will bypass a one dollar Hershey bar to buy a five dollar fair trade chocolate bar wrapped in recycled paper that's organic because it's our redemption to do that.
+They will consistently, even when it comes to little stuff, they will bypass a $1 Hershey bar to buy a $5 fair trade chocolate bar wrapped in recycled paper that's organic because it's our redemption to do that.

-I mean, I I think I know, but I want to hear you say it.
+I mean, I think I know, but I want to hear you say it.

 Redemption from what?